Insper/mlops/content/classes/07-lambda/aps03_lambda.md

 Before starting this stage, it is advisable to have the repository open (both on GitHub’s website and in VSCode), have the deployment completed and functional on AWS, and have code or calls ready to demonstrate its operation.

-Students who do not present their project to the professor will have their maximum grade restricted at a B.
+Students who do not present their project to the professor will have their maximum grade restricted at a **B**.

 ## Deadlines